ViacheslavKozlov/tgbot/README.md

 ## Configuration

-The configuration for the bot is stored in a .env file in the root directory of the project.
+The configuration for the bot is stored in a `.env` file in the root directory of the project.
 The `config.service.ts` file reads the .env file and provides access to the configuration variables.

 ## Conclusion

 This project provides a basic template for building Telegram bots using the Telegraf library.
 It demonstrates how to use sessions to store user data, how to create custom commands.
 For production pls use Redis instead of `sessions.json` file.
-With this foundation, you can build more complex bots that can perform a wide range of tasks.
+With this foundation, you can build more complex bots that could perform a wide range of tasks.